How to use Proxies in Premiere Pro: An Illustrated Guide

 Creating proxies from media browser

-• Now the same ‘Projects Settings’ panel will open, as when you create a new project.
+• The same ‘Projects Settings’ panel will open when you create a new project.

-• Follow all the steps mentioned above in the last section of this article to choose the right proxy settings for your project and press ‘Ok’.
+• To choose the right proxy settings for your project, follow the steps mentioned above in the last section of this article and press ‘Ok.’

 • Navigate to the folder on your computer with the original footage you want to import.

-• Select the footage and right click on it and choose ‘import’.
-Now the footage will be imported and proxies will be created.
+• Select the footage, right-click on it, and choose ‘import.’
+The footage will be imported, and proxies will be created.

 Creating proxies from the Project Panel

-• In the ‘Project Panel’ select the files you want to create proxies for and right click (Mac: Control-click) on it.
+• In the ‘Project Panel,’ select the files you want to create proxies for and right-click (Mac: Control-click) on them.

 create proxies project panel